Texas State Highway 44: History

-Possible future
+Future

-A bill has been submitted by House Representative Blake Farenthold to Congress to approve turning SH 44 into an Interstate Highway.
-The bill is called H.R.
-4523 or 44 to 69 Act of 2014.
-The plans are to turn SH 44 into an interstate highway between Freer (where it will intersect I-69W) and Corpus Christi, Texas (about 73 mi) in order to have a network of interstate highways connecting Laredo (the largest inland port on the United States–Mexican border) with Corpus Christi (a major seaport and manufacturing center).
-In Corpus Christi, SH 44 is already at interstate highway standard and it is a four-lane divided highway westward to the city of San Diego, Texas.
+TxDOT has officially designated the SH 44 corridor from Freer to Corpus Christi as part of the I-69 system in Texas.
+This started as a bill, which was named H.R.
+4523 or 44 to 69 Act of 2014, that was submitted by House Representative Blake Farenthold to Congress to approve turning SH 44 into an Interstate Highway from Freer (where it will intersect I-69W) and Corpus Christi (about 73 mi) in order to have a network of interstate highways connecting Laredo (the largest inland port on the United States–Mexican border) with Corpus Christi (a major seaport and manufacturing center).
+In Corpus Christi, SH 44 is already at interstate highway standard, and it is a four-lane divided highway westward to the city of San Diego, Texas.
 The 23 mi from San Diego to Freer is a two-lane section.
+Following a study and a January 18, 2018 open house, SH 44 between FM 3386 to east of FM 1694 in Violet in Nueces County was also upgraded between 2018-2022.
+A study regarding SH 44 upgrades in Robstown is ongoing as well.